 2021 Microplastics & Marine Biosecurity expeditions

-We facilitate interdisciplinary expeditions to collect essential data, while engaging with the broader public.
-Combining marine research and ocean literacy education, we seek to build an inclusive platform, communicating the importance of working together for a healthy ocean.
+We facilitated interdisciplinary expeditions to collect essential data, while engaging with the public.
+Combining marine research and ocean literacy education, we proposed an inclusive platform, communicating the importance of working together for a healthy ocean.

-This project involves two nationally significant research programmes recently funded by MBIE.
+This project involved two nationally significant research programmes funded by MBIE.

 Human activities are threatening the health of the world’s oceans.
 Among the factors putting pressure on our marine environments, plastic pollution and the proliferation of marine non-indigenous species (NIS) have been classified as major threats to local biodiversity, ecosystem services, human health, and the economy.